The mission of the University of Chicago Urban Education Institute (UEI) is to create knowledge to produce reliably

 The University of Chicago Consortium on School Research (UChicago Consortium) leads UEI’s applied research effort, informing practice, policy, and the public about schooling in Chicago.
 Since its founding in 1990, the Consortium has undertaken research to document, analyze, and assess Chicago’s school reform efforts.
 It is a national model for undertaking research to track the progress of urban school systems, partnering closely with district leaders, creating and administering longitudinal surveys of schools, and creating indicators and methods to deepen understanding of school reform and improve educational practice.
 The UChicago Consortium has inspired replicas in New York City, Los Angeles, Baltimore, San Diego, and other major cities nationwide.

 University of Chicago Urban Teacher Education Program (UChicago UTEP) prepares exemplary teachers for Chicago Public Schools while empirically testing a model for urban teacher preparation and support.
 UChicago UTEP is a two-year graduate program accredited by the Illinois State Board of Education.
 Students enroll in rigorous course work and receive intensive clinical preparation over a 15-month period.
 Graduates receive three years of in-classroom coaching upon entry into Chicago schools.
 UChicago UTEP’s five- year retention rate is 90%, far exceeding the national rate of 50% of teachers leaving the profession within five years.

-University of Chicago Charter School (UChicago Charter School) is a pre-K–12th pathway to college.
+University of Chicago Charter School (UChicago Charter School) is a pre-K–12 superhighway to college.
 UChicago Charter’s four campuses educate 1,900 students on Chicago’s South Side near the University.
-The Donoghue and North Kenwood/ Oakland campuses serve pre- K–5th grade students, the Carter G. Woodson campus serves 6th–8th grade students, and the Woodlawn campus serves 6th–12th grade students.
+The Donoghue and North Kenwood/Oakland campuses serve pre-K–5th grade students, the Carter G. Woodson campus serves 6th–8th grade students, and the Woodlawn campus serves 6th–12th grade students.
 UChicago Charter School is non- selective, admitting all students by lottery.
-100% of graduating seniors have been accepted to college for four years in a row and UChicago Charter has one the highest college persistence rates of any non-selective high school in the city of Chicago.
+100% of graduating seniors have been accepted to college for five years in a row and UChicago Charter has one of the highest college persistence rates of any non-selective high school in the city of Chicago.